JamesBrownR/MeetingSurge/_posts/2025-12-13-get-more-5-star-reviews.md

     <p>Here's what you say {or have your service writer say} when the customer picks up their vehicle:</p>
     <p><em>"Everything good with the car?
 Great.
 Quick favor – we really appreciate honest reviews on Google.
 It helps other people find us.
 Would you mind leaving one real quick while you're here?
 I can pull it up on my phone for you if that's easier."</em></p>
     <p>That's it.
 You're not begging.
 You're not offering discounts.
 You're asking a satisfied customer to help you out.</p>
     <p>Most will say yes.
-Some will want to do it later (send them a text with the link).
+Some will want to do it later {send them a text with the link}.
 A few will say no. That's fine.
 Move on.</p>

     <h2>Make It Stupid Easy</h2>
     <p>The harder it is to leave a review, the fewer you'll get.
 So make it as easy as humanly possible.</p>